jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/gitclient/index.md

 #Setting up local clients to work with Git source control

-Last modified: 17 February 2015
+Last modified: 20 March 2015

 If you use a Git repository for your IBM&reg; Bluemix&trade; DevOps Services project, you can manage your repository and work locally or by using the integrated Web IDE in Bluemix DevOps Services.
 If you install Git, you can use the [command line to manage your repository](#command_line_git).
 If you work in Eclipse, you can install the EGit plug-in for version control.
-For more information, [see using EGit in Eclipse](#eclipse_using_egit).
+For more information, [see how to use EGit in Eclipse](#eclipse_using_egit).

-If you use the Track & Plan feature to manage your project plans and work items, and if you install the the Rational Team Concert plug-in, you can access your project locally from Eclipse.
+If you use the Track & Plan feature to manage your project plans and work items, and if you install the IBM Rational Team Concert™ plug-in, you can access your project locally from Eclipse.

 ---
 ##Contents